A-List Republicans Call Out House Candidate Mark Roberts For His ‘Hoebag’ Melania Tweet

 Other Twitter users jumped in to call Robert’s comments “sickening” and “classless.”

-Stephanie Grisham, Melania’s spokeswoman, told the Washington Examiner, “This is just more hypocritical intolerance from those who oppose her husband’s administration.
+“This is just more hypocritical intolerance from those who oppose her husband’s administration.
 To say such ugly words about a mother, wife, and our First Lady is not just a pathetic attempt at getting himself in the news; it is disturbing and despicable.”

 Donald Trump Jr. also came out against Roberts for comparing Melania to a prostitute.
 Trump Jr. jumped in on the action via Twitter and questioned what would happen if the same comments were made against former first lady, Michelle Obama, saying that their life would be “ruined.”
 He accused Twitter for being a platform for hate against conservatives, Inquisitr reported.

 Imagine if a conservative tweeted this.
 Imagine if anyone said this horrific statement about Michelle Obama.
 Their life would ruined and account deactivated.
 Twitter is becoming a platform for hate against conservatives @jack https://t.co/7Qr0TT1jjH